Get an internship at the Office of the Bicentennial

 Mary Brown Craig Bicentennial Intern in Women’s History (supported by the IU Women’s Philanthropy Leadership Council)

 This intern researches significant women, women’s achievements, and women’s movements in the history of Indiana University from all campuses.
 Research may focus on students, faculty, staff, alumni, and/or community partners; curriculum; organizational developments; trends and other topics as they relate to women at IU.
-Specific project interests for Fall 2017: women in professional schools, women in regional campuses, women at IUPUI, and women’s athletics.
+Specific project interests for Fall 2018: women in professional schools, women in regional campuses, and women at IUPUI.

 Student Life Intern

 This internship focuses on research related to the student experience at IU including residential life, Greek life, student organizational development, and athletics.
-Specific project interests for Fall 2017: The Evolution of Women’s Basketball Uniforms, History of Greek Life Across IU, diversity in IUB Greek life: histories of National Pan-Hellenic Council (NPHC) chapters and Multi-Cultural Greek Council (MCGC) chapters.
+Specific project interests for Fall 2018: Invisible Stories history of Latino/a faculty/staff; Women and Minority Bridging the Visibility Gap; and stories of IU Bloomington staff.

 Organizational History Intern

 This internship researches the development of IU organizations, units, and storied programs across any campus and any time period in IU’s history.
-Specific project interests for Fall 2017: Philanthropy at IU; Units with Anniversaries in 2017 and 2018; history of IU’s multi-campus system.
+Specific project interests for Fall 2018: history of student government; history of IU Graduate School.

 Special Spaces and Places Intern

 This internship researches physical spaces, buildings, grounds, both on and beyond IU’s campuses that have significant historical value and connection to the university.
-Specific project interests for Fall 2017: The Named Spaces of IU.
+Specific project interests for Fall 2018: The Named Spaces of IU; Bloomington history and commerce; and definitive regional campus history.

 Vital Research Intern

 This internship focuses on uncovering major discoveries, inventions, and scholarly achievements from IU’s past (across any campus, school, department, or center), developing historically and scientifically accurate depictions of these accomplishments, and translating them for modern and public audiences.
-Specific project interests for Fall 2017: Faculty Research Through the Years.
+Specific project interests for Fall 2018: Will Counts; and Lynton Keith Caldwell.

 Signature Project Intern

 Advanced students will be selected to assist with administration, organization, and support for Bicentennial signature projects.
-Examples include: Public Arts Intern, Symposia Interns, and Time Capsule Interns.
-Specific Projects for Fall 2017: Public Arts, Title VI at 60 Symposia, and Time Capsule.
+Examples include: Museum of IU.